-Nederland business owners join to raise money for cancer by hosting a true red carpet event - Port Arthur News
+Nederland business owners join to raise money to fight cancer by hosting red carpet event - Port Arthur News

-Nederland business owners join to raise money for cancer by hosting a true red carpet event
+Nederland business owners join to raise money to fight cancer by hosting red carpet event

-With a desire to support the community, a lot of creativity, and the mixing of several dazzling personalities; a Boston Avenue business soon will transform into a Hollywood-style fashion show to raise money for cancer awareness.
+With a desire to support the community, a lot of creativity and the mixing of several dazzling personalities; a Boston Avenue business soon will transform into a Hollywood-style fashion show to raise money for cancer awareness.

 Michael Parmer and William Harris own Dads & Diva, an RV moving company named for the two dads and their 7-year-old daughter McKayla.
 It was through William’s family that the two couples met.
 His mom and aunt, who do not live in the area, would shop at TwistedGypsy with every visit.
 And now, they’re not just friends but partners in a one-of-a-kind fundraiser.